PEACE with Anxiety Podcast Episode 8

 5. The final strategy is to Build resilience by gradually exposing yourself to feared situations and developing coping strategies to manage anxiety.

-Are you ready to break free from another mindset trap?
-We will now talk about the All-or-nothing thinking.
 You know, when everything has to be either perfect or a total disaster?
 That's all-or-nothing thinking in action.
 This is another mindset block that can make you view situations in extreme, polarized terms.
 Instead of seeing shades of grey, you may tend to categorize things as either perfect or a complete catastrophe, with no middle ground in between.
 And let me tell you, that kind of thinking can be exhausting!
 It sets impossibly high standards for ourselves and leaves no room for error or imperfection.
 And if you perceive anything less than perfection as a disaster, you set yourself up for constant disappointment and self-criticism.
 All-or-nothing thinking often involves using words like "always," "never," "every," or "nothing" in our thoughts and everyday language.

 So here are some practical strategies for overcoming all-or-nothing thinking and embracing a more flexible and balanced mindset: